IfedayoPeter/AuctionApp/README.md

 7. Apply migrations

+8. Run the below command to download and run the rabbitmq docker image.
+Docker has to be running first.

+latest RabbitMQ 3.13 -
+*docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management*

+10. Ensure that RabbitMQ server is running or rabbitmq docker image is running and you have loggedin before runnung the project, else the project won't run if it fails to connect to rabbliMQ server.
+This also have to be ensured if you are running auctionapp docker image

-8. run your project with visual studio
+11. run your project with visual studio

-9. using cmd, connect to web socket to stream data created in real time:
+12. using cmd, connect to web socket to stream data created in real time:
  *wscat -c ws://localhost:7270/ws*

-10. Access the application in your web browser:
+13. Access the application in your web browser:
 *http://localhost:7270/swagger/index.html<b/>*

 # Running with Docker